 techniques that programmers can use to avoid the vulnerability.

-Mitigations for vulnerabilities listed in clause 7 will not include the use of programming language-specific features or choices, but will consist of alternate design choices or programming techniques.
+Mitigations for vulnerabilities listed in clause 7 do not include the use of programming language-specific features or choices, but instead consist of alternate design choices or programming techniques.

 Clause 8, New Vulnerabilities, provides new vulnerabilities that have not yet had corresponding programming language specific text developed.
 The form and material matches the vulnerabilities of clause 6, but vulnerability writeups in the language-specific parts may not yet exist.